sachin-sharma01/BowlingGame/README.md

 # Bowling Game Project

-This project is a simple web application developed using Angular to keep track of bowling scores for a single player.
+This project is a web application developed using Angular to keep track of bowling scores for a single player.

 ## Features